 Toast a few minutes on each side under a low broiler.
 They are ready when both sides are golden brown and toasted evenly.
 They are ready immediately.

-The bruschetta is great served with other appetizers that have a variety of flavors.
-I like to make this as a vegetarian option when I have cold cuts, cheeses, and crackers.
-This also shares the table with my party perfect deviled eggs, as seen below, on a lot of party tables.
+This also shares the table with my party-perfect deviled eggs, as seen below, on a lot of party tables.
 You can find that recipe here. https://theshortordercook.com/party-perfect-deviled-eggs/.
 They are also a great bite-sized party food for any event.

 Alternatives to add to this simple recipe can be done to create additional tasty recipes.
-You can add mozzarella to this recipe too but dicing some fresh mozzarella into very small dice to have a Caprese bruschetta.
-You can also add anchovies for a salty tomato topping that I find so addicting once added to the crunchy toasted bread.
+You can add mozzarella to this recipe too but dice some fresh mozzarella into very small dice to have a Caprese bruschetta.

 Product Recommendations for this Recipe: